Why does Hebden Bridge School charge fees?

 What does school democracy mean in practice?

-A weekly school meeting consisting of all teachers and students will decide on all pastoral matters: for example, behaviour, rules in school time, uniform, upkeep of the school environment.
+A weekly school meeting consisting of all teachers and students will decide on all pastoral matters: for example, behaviour, rules in school time, upkeep of the school environment.
 Decisions will be made by arriving at a consensus and, if that is not possible, through majority voting (one person, one vote).

 We have to put faith in the processes that children will learn over the course of weekly meetings, which are an important opportunity for learning how to communicate: listening without interruption, accepting the value of both sides of an argument, speaking with respect.
 Such a forum encourages free speech, develops the ability to express ones’ opinions in public, models respect for other points of view, provides experience of positive and negative group dynamics and demonstrates decision-making.
 Students will be expected to do research to inform proposals to the school meeting.
 New ideas can be trialled to test their consequences before they become school policy.

-We have a stand-by list of teachers who can step in at short notice as cover.
+We have a stand-by list of educators who can step in at short notice as cover.
 The list is made up of trustees and collaborators who the children will already know.
 Everything will be done to make sure children’s learning is not disrupted and that the skills and knowledge of the cover staff are consistent with the school values and high standards.